 In addition, FMS manages several accounts that may be used for the payment of claims against other Federal Agencies.
-Such payments are reflected in the following non-entity cost accounts reflected in the Schedules: Judgments, Moneys Erroneously Received and Covered, and Antiterrorism Judgments.
-At September 30, 2005 and 2004, such claims were in various stages of settlement.
+Such payments are reflected in the following Non-Entity cost accounts reflected in the Schedules: Judgments and Moneys Erroneously Received and Covered.
+At September 30, 2006 and 2005, such claims are in various stages of settlement.

-Pursuant to the provisions of the Federal Accounting Standards Advisory Board (FASAB) Interpretation No. 2, "Accounting for Treasury Judgment Fund Transactions," claim amounts will be reflected in the Schedules upon completion of certain judicial procedures and the Federal Agency's request for payment of these claims from the Judgment Fund.
-At September 30, 2005 and 2004, \$107 and \$220 million, respectively, has been accrued and reflected in the appropriate line items in the Schedules for the estimated future expenditure expected to satisfy these claims.
-Such amounts include an accrued payable for Harbor Maintenance Tax Export Refunds - Administrative Claims to be paid by the U. S. Customs Service.
+Pursuant to the provisions of the Federal Accounting Standards Advisory Board (FASAB) Interpretation No. 2, "Accounting for Treasury Judgment Fund Transactions," claim amounts will be reflected in the Schedules upon completion of certain judicial procedures and the Federal agency's request for payment of these claims from the Judgment Fund.
+At September 30, 2006 and 2005, \$10 million and \$107 million, respectively, has been accrued for the estimated future expenditures expected to satisfy these claims.
+The assumptions made in developing the estimated liability relating to Harbor Maintenance Tax Export Refunds - Administrative Claims at September 30, 2005 did not come to fruition as the final claims were processed by the U. S. Customs Service in FY 2006.
+Accordingly, such estimate was reduced by \$87 million and is reflected as a cost reduction in the FY 2006 Schedule of Non-Entity Costs.